Sam McDowell: 1962–63: Struggle to establish himself

 McDowell started the next season in Salt Lake City, but was quickly called up in mid-April for a start against the New York Yankees.
 His second start was not as good as his first: although the Indians won 9-3, McDowell did not make it out of the fifth inning, once again walking five batters and failing to qualify for a win.
 McDowell remained with the Indians as a swingman until the end of May, when he was sent back to the minors with a 6.04 ERA and 24 walks in 25.1 innings.
 After posting a 2.02 ERA in 6 games, he was recalled in July.
 The results were similar, as he finished with an ERA of 6.06 and 70 walks (a rate of 7.2 BB/9), but also 70 strikeouts in 87.2 innings.

 McDowell's 1963 season represented something of an improvement over 1962.
 He started out well, pitching his first major league complete game on April 16 against the Washington Senators.
 McDowell gave up just two hits while striking out 13, but his control continued to be an issue as he also walked seven hitters.
-Although he improved his ERA to 4.85 and his BB/9 to 6.1 while increasing his K/9 to 8.7, McDowell was sent down to the Indians top farm club (now the Jacksonville Suns) at the end of June and spent the rest of the season there.
+Although he improved his ERA to 4.85 and his bases on balls per nine innings to 6.1 while increasing his strikeouts per nine innings to 8.7, McDowell was sent down to the Indians top farm club (now the Jacksonville Suns) at the end of June and spent the rest of the season there.
 He also threw seven wild pitches, ninth-most in the league, despite only pitching 65 innings.